Consuming Figs (Anjeer) in Pregnancy

 Figs (anjeer) have numerous components that can ensure good health of a pregnant woman as well as proper nourishment of her baby.
-Some of the benefits of consuming anjeer during pregnancy are given below:
+Some fig benefits for pregnancy are given below:

-- May Help Keep Your Cravings in Control- During pregnancy, many women tend to have an increased craving for certain dishes or food in general.
+- May Help Keep Your Cravings in Control – During pregnancy, many women tend to have an increased craving for certain dishes or food in general.
 Such cravings may result in other serious conditions like gestational diabetes or obesity.
-Figs help prevent such condition, owing to its alkaline property.
 Eating figs can help control your cravings.

 Also Read: Consuming Chikoo while Pregnant